-The Canadian Breast Cancer Support Fund is a non-profit organization, run by a volunteer board and supported by an advisory team.
+The Breast Cancer Support Fund is a non-profit organization, run by a volunteer board and supported by an advisory team.

 The members of our board provide a wealth of experience in business and not-for-profit.
 The members of our advisory team bring diverse experiences from within the breast cancer community, as well as an understanding of the limitations of the health care system and the challenges that accompany a breast cancer diagnosis.
 They all have one thing in common: a shared passion and vision to ease the burden of breast cancer patients.